Starts in:

 Audience Level: Basic

-Course Length: 8 hours (two 4-hour live sessions with a 30-minute break each session)
+Course Length: 8 hours (two 4-hour live sessions, each with a 15-minute break)

 COURSE FACULTY